without Internet Explorer,

 * correct English should be "Philosopheme".

 "Burzum" (meaning "darkness") is a word from the black speech of Mordor, a language created by J.R.R.
 Tolkien.
-This was the first song Varg ever fully composed.

 The album cover and booklet contain extensive artwork by Theodor Kittelsen.
 The front cover is titled 'Op Under Fjeldet Toner en Lur' (Norwegian for 'Up in the Hills a Clarion Call Rings Out'), which features a woman playing a birch trumpet.